alexmadeathing/insides/README.md

 # insides
 A compact, high performance space filling curve library for Rust.

-This library provides a set of space filling curve implementations and an abstract interface to generalise interactions and promote flexibility in your applications.
+This library provides an abstract interface to generalise interactions with space filling curves as well as a morton curve implementation and supporting manipulation methods.

 # Supported Curves
 * Morton - A morton, or Z-order, curve implementation